 Immediate action when a dental emergency occurs can prevent permanent damage and help ease pain.
 A common dental problem is a toothache.
 Cavities do not cause pain until they have progressed to the point of possibly jeopardizing the tooth.
 Toothaches require immediate attention for this reason.
 Taking an over-the-counter pain reliever such as Tylenol™ or aspirin may relieve some of the sensitivity.
 Avoid extreme temperature and sweets as this may aggravate the symptoms.
-Call your dentist immediately - even if the pain goes away, the sooner the problem is treated, the smaller the chance of permanent damage to the tooth or the mouth.
+Call our office immediately - even if the pain goes away, the sooner the problem is treated, the smaller the chance of permanent damage to the tooth or the mouth.
 Here are some practical tips for handling dental emergencies.

 Accidents do happen, and knowing what to do when one occurs can mean the difference between saving and losing a tooth.